-Given that a brand is experienced through its digital interface more than ever before, only few are successful at delivering a delightful digital interaction.
-While banks understand a digital first strategy is essential to transform the business, they miss out on creating the right kind of digital feel that builds an emotional connect with their consumers.
-For consumers digital experience is not just about simplified banking but also about engagement and delight.
-Consumers are looking for the same level of digital engagement similar to what their favorite brands offer.
+Given that a brand is experienced through its digital interface more than ever before, only a few are successful at delivering a delightful digital interaction.
+While banks understand a digital-first strategy is essential to transform the business, they miss out on creating the right kind of digital feel that builds an emotional connection with their consumers.
+For consumers, the digital experience is not just about simplified banking but also about engagement and delight.
+Consumers are looking for the same level of digital engagement similar to what their favourite brands offer.

 Deploy Intelligent Processing Technologies

-An AI/ML assisted intelligent development support environment can dramatically improve digital experience.
+An AI/ML-assisted intelligent development support environment can dramatically improve the digital experience.
 Machine Learning algorithms help process more information and provide faster intelligent insights than their human counterparts.
-These insights help banks predict, automate and augment decision-making capabilities, thereby building quality early in the project lifecycle and bringing in optimal results in the customer journey.
+These insights help banks predict, automate, and augment decision-making capabilities, thereby building quality early in the project lifecycle and bringing optimal results in the customer journey.

 Bank Readiness Checks

 The view of digital banking and application development needs to evolve from a stand-alone and linear view to one that recognizes the interconnectedness and complexity involved in designing and implementing technology solutions.
-Digital banking customer experience is not just about the front end application but a constructed effort along the entire customer journey.
-Complacency, along with lack of cross functional business processes, can result in long-term reputational damage that may undermine customer relationships.
+Digital banking customer experience is not just about the front-end application, but a constructed effort along the entire customer journey.
+Complacency, along with a lack of cross-functional business processes, can result in long-term reputational damage that may undermine customer relationships.

 Data Readiness Checks